hectorcorrea/webdev-nutshell/tutorial.md

 ruby webdemo1.rb

   > You'll see the following output
+  >
   > [2023-12-15 01:30:52] INFO  WEBrick 1.8.1
   > [2023-12-15 01:30:52] INFO  ruby 3.0.6 (2023-03-30) [x86_64-linux]
   > == Sinatra (v3.1.0) has taken the stage on 3000 for development with backup from WEBrick
   > [2023-12-15 01:30:52] INFO  WEBrick::HTTPServer#start: pid=7584 port=3000
 ```

-now that the Ruby web application is running we can access with our browser by going to http://localhost:3000/ - notice that this time we are using an `http://` URL rather than a `file://` URL.
+while the application is running we can access it with our browser by going to http://localhost:3000/ - notice that this time we are using an `http://` URL instead of a `file://` URL.

-This application is rather underwhelming but it is showing a Ruby program is accepting HTTP connections from a browser and returning a valid HTML that the browser can render.
+This application is rather underwhelming but it is showing a Ruby program is accepting HTTP requests from a browser and returning valid HTML that the browser can render.
 You can view the code for this tiny application in `webdemo1.rb`:

 ```
 require "sinatra"